kevingyang/angry_birds_hardware_game/README.md

-## Project title
+## Angry Nerds - CS 107E Final Project
-Angry Nerds!

-## Team members
-Selena Sun, Kevin Yang, James Zheng

 ## Project description
 Our project is an arcade-like Angry Birds game, where the player uses a physical slingshot to control the force and trajectory of the bird (in this case, the wonderful TAs and instructors of our class) and hit a target on screen!
 Depending on the angle and force with which the player pulls back the bird on the slingshot, as measured by an inertial measurement unit and a force-sensing resistor, the bird’s trajectory is modified and plotted with the graphics library.